vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 }
 </pre>

-Similar, a custom [document processor](https://docs.vespa.ai/en/document-processing.html) implements the search in the `HNSW` and annotating of nearest centroids with closeness weight.
+Similarly, a custom [document processor](https://docs.vespa.ai/en/document-processing.html) implements the search in the `HNSW` graph, and annotating of nearest centroids with closeness weight.

 ## Vespa HNSW-IF Experiments
-The following experiments uses the these fixed indexing side hyper-parameters
+The following experiments use these fixed indexing side hyper-parameters

 - In-memory centroid indexing using `max-links-per-node: 18` and `neighbors-to-explore-at-insert: 100`.
 - For any given non-centroid vector index 12 closest centroid vector ids.

 ### Batch Indexing performance
 With the mentioned allocated resources in Vespa Cloud *perf*, indexing the *SPACEV-1B* dataset takes approximately 28 hours.
 The 200M vectors (centroids) are fed first and indexed at around 9000 puts/s into the HNSW graph content cluster.
-The remaining 800M non-centroid vectors is indexed with a similar puts/s rate, and also searches the `HNSW` index at the same rate.
+The remaining 800M non-centroid vectors are indexed with similar puts/s, and also search the `HNSW` index at the same rate.

-Vectors are read from the dataset converted to [Vespa JSON feed format](https://docs.vespa.ai/en/reference/document-json-format.html) by a simple python script.
-The resulting JSON files are feed using [Vespa feed client](https://docs.vespa.ai/en/vespa-feed-client.html) for ultimate batch feed performance using `http/2` with `mTls` to secure the vector data in transit.
+Vectors are read from the dataset and converted to [Vespa JSON feed format](https://docs.vespa.ai/en/reference/document-json-format.html) by a simple python script.
+The resulting JSON files are fed using [Vespa feed client](https://docs.vespa.ai/en/vespa-feed-client.html) for ultimate batch feed performance using `http/2` with `mTls` to secure the vector data in transit.

 <img src="/assets/2022-06-07-vespa-spann-billion-scale-vector-search/Vespa-cloud-indexing.png"/>

-<em>Vespa Cloud console screenshot taken during indexing of non-centroids.
+<em>Vespa Cloud console screenshot was taken during indexing of non-centroid vectors.
 During indexing, a document processor searches the HNSW graph,
 and annotates the document with the closest centroids before forwarding the document to the `if` content cluster. </em>

 <img src="/assets/2022-06-07-vespa-spann-billion-scale-vector-search/metrics.png"/>